-6.1 Revenues
+6.1 REVENUES

 Most of the contracts involve satellite capacity services delivered to distributor-customers (who retail the capacity to end users) and end users (who use the capacity for their own needs).
 These contracts usually cover periods ranging from several months to several years.
 Some contracts concern the provision of short-term satellite capacity for occasional use.
 For all of these contracts, revenues are recognised progressively as control over the capacity is transferred to the customer over the contract period according to the volume of units of satellite capacity sold (expressed in MHz or Mbps depending on the contract).
-The purpose of this method is to recognise revenues corresponding to the level of service provided to our clients for a given period, taking into account possible changes in the volume of units sold under the contract.
+This method enables the revenues corresponding to the level of service provided to our customers to be recognised for a given period while taking into account any variations in the volume of units sold over the contract period.